damianhakert/damianhakert.github.io/source/handbook/hiring/index.md

 There is a "gathering applicant feedback" template in Workable with these questions.
 The feedback survey should be sent out about 3 days after the applicant has been notified of the rejection.
+1. PeopleOps will receive the feedback and will use this to improve the hiring process.

 ## Screening Call<a name="screening-call"></a>